Richard Swanson received his Ph.D. in Electrical ...more ›

 Michael Kanellos covers emerging technologies and companies in the green world.
 Prior to joining the company in 2008, he worked for CNET Network's News.com for eleven years.
 Among other jobs at CNET, he launched the company's push into clean technology.
 He has appeared on NPR, CBS, CNBC, Fox News and other media outlets and has spoken at CES, the Japan Business Strategy Summit, Ceatec, the Irish Software Association, Stanford, U.C.
 Berkeley, the Flash Memory Summit and Clean Energy Venture Summit.
 A graduate of Cornell University and the University of California (Hastings), he has worked as an attorney, a travel writer and a busboy at a pancake house.

-Shyam Mehta is a Senior Analyst at GTM Research, focusing on global solar markets.
+Shyam Mehta is the Lead Upstream Solar Analyst at GTM Research.
 Before joining GTM Research, Shyam was a Financial Analyst at Goldman Sachs Global Investment Research where he covered equities in the alternative energy sector, primarily solar companies.
 Prior to Goldman, Shyam was a Research Analyst at The Brattle Group, an economic consulting firm, where his work focused on problems within the electricity industry.
 Shyam received his Bachelor's in Mathematics from U.C.
 Berkeley.

-MJ Shiao is a Senior Analyst for GTM Research with a focus on PV inverters, electronics, thin flm PV and U.S. non-utility markets.
-A 5-year veteran of the solar industry, MJ has experience ranging from fabrication of crystalline silicon solar cells to PV project development.
-Before joining GTM Research, MJ managed and designed over 5 MW of residential and commercial PV projects with Solar Design Associates.
-Prior to project management, MJ consulted with the Solar Electric Power Association (SEPA) on residential solar rebate programs and with the U.S. National Renewable Energy Laboratory (NREL) on PV experience curves by technology.
+MJ Shiao is the Director of Solar Research for GTM Research and is a leading expert on PV inverters, electronics, and balance of system components.
+A 9-year veteran of the solar industry, MJ has experience ranging from fabrication of crystalline silicon solar cells to PV project development.
+Before joining GTM Research, MJ managed and designed several MWs of residential and commercial PV projects with Solar Design Associates.
+Prior to project management, MJ worked at the Solar Electric Power Association (SEPA) and the U.S. National Renewable Energy Laboratory (NREL).
 MJ holds a bachelor's in electrical engineering from the University of Delaware, where he was named a National Truman Scholar.
-A believer in the social benefits of solar power, MJ has researched, installed and tested rural off-grid PV in India and Thailand and currently serves on the Steering Committee of SustainUS, a non-profit engaging U.S. youth in sustainable development advocacy.
+A believer in the social benefits of solar power, MJ has researched, installed and tested rural off-grid PV in India and Thailand and formerly served on the Steering Committee of SustainUS, a non-profit engaging U.S. youth in sustainable development advocacy.

 Prior to joining Greentech Media, Eric Wesoff founded Sage Marketing Partners in 2000 to provide sales and marketing-consulting services to venture-capital firms and their portfolio companies in the alternative energy and telecommunications sectors.
 Mr. Wesoff has become a well-known, respected authority and speaker in these fields.
 He also was the publisher of the Venture Power newsletter, a subscription-only newsletter covering venture-capital investment in renewable energy.